 The Lake Washington Institute of Technology (LWTech) Auto Body Technician program is one of the premier auto body repair programs in Seattle and the Pacific Northwest.
 Auto Body Technician students work on customer vehicles every quarter.
 Emphasis is placed on building the skills necessary to do auto body repair, with lots of opportunity to practice the skills.
 Students can start any quarter of the year and obtain either a Certificate of Completion (two quarters) by completing their transportation core and any one of the following 4 blocks:

-Or, they can receive an Associate in Applied Science (AAS) degree.
+Or, students can receive an Associate in Applied Science (AAS) degree.
 The Auto Body Technician AAS degree at LWTech prepares students with skills to compete in the auto body repair industry

 .
 This program consists of six quarters of auto body classes and auto paint training.